All Episodes

 So this is what they do, man.

-Very, very um prestigious and uh aggressive United States attorney's office.
+Very, very prestigious and aggressive United States Attorney's Office.

-Today, the Justice Department brought federal murder charges against Luigi Man Jones said, Attorney General Merrick Brady Garland.
+Today, the Justice Department brought federal murder charges against Luigi Mangione said Attorney General Merrick Burry Garland.

-As alleged, man, Gioni planned this attack for months and stalked this victim for days before murdering him.
+As alleged, Mangioni planned this attack for months and stalked his victim for days before murdering him.

-And we're gonna talk about the stalking charge because there is a um catch 22 with this thing that might hurt them later on.
+And we're going to talk about the stalking charge because there is a catch-22 with this thing that might hurt them later on.

 Methodically planning when, where, and how to carry out this crime, I am grateful to our state and local law enforcement partners for their tireless efforts to locate and apprehend the defendant and to ensure that he answers for his alleged crime.

-Brian Thompson was gunned down in cold blood as he walked down a street in midtown Manhattan, blah, blah, blah.
+Brian Thompson was gunned down in cold blood as he walked down a street in Midtown Manhattan.

-Uh acting U.S. attorney Edward Y. Kim for the Sun District of New York, or yeah.
+Acting U.S. Attorney Edward Y. Kim for the Sun District of New York.

-Thompson was allegedly killed just because he held a position of chief because executive officer of a health insurance company has alleged Luigi Mangioni traveled to New York to stalk and Shoot Thompson in broad daylight in front of the Manhattan Hotel, uh with Hilton, if I'm not saying all in a grossly misguided attempt.
+Thompson was allegedly killed just because he held the position of chief executive officer of a health insurance company as alleged Luigi Mangioni traveled to New York to stalk and shoot Thompson in broad daylight in front of the Manhattan Hotel, Hilton, if I'm not mistaken, all in a grossly misguided attempt.

-And then um, and just remember, guys, I taught you guys this before, but one more time, nice little refresher for you guys.
+And then, and just remember, guys, I taught you guys this before, but one more time, nice little refresher for you guys.

 If you want to know who the lead agency is on a case, the first law enforcement agency that announces it is the lead agency.

-So in this case, right, you got um the US attorney, we know that.
+So in this case, right, you got the U.S. Attorney.

-That's gonna be the United States Attorney's Office, they're gonna say that.
+That's going to be the United States Attorney's Office.

-Then, um, and then you look here, it goes boom.
+Then, and then you look here, it goes, boom.

-So James E. Denehy of the FBI New York Field Office.
+So James E. Dennehy of the FBI New York Field Office.

 So this is the assistant director.